-Unlike regular bangs, curtain bangs, or Bardot bangs, are a ’70s-inspired fringe, parted in the middle to frame the face.
+- Curtain bangs are a type of bangs that are parted in the middle to frame the face.
 The hair lengths cascade down the cheekbones and jawline, accentuating these features.
 They gained initial popularity in the 1970’s and became popular again in the early 2020’s.

-A Bardot fringe is a lot easier to grow out and maintain than regular ones.
-Stylist Brandi Rose of Canada says, “You can easily tuck them behind your ears or push them to the side.”
+- These bangs are a lot easier to grow out and maintain than regular ones.
+According to hairstylist Brandi Rose of Canada, “You can easily tuck them behind your ears or push them to the side.”

 Before your next hair appointment, check out these photos of the most popular haircuts with curtain bangs!